In an exclusive interview with Creative Gaga, storyboard artist Sachin Tiwari has given tips and shared his insights about creating a storyboard.

 Sachin.
-Storyboard is a shot by shot sequence of any written script represented visually using graphics or illustrations.
-It explains how the video will unfold shot by shot or look like on screen just like a comic book.
+A storyboard is a shot by a short sequence of any written script represented visually using graphics or illustrations.
+It explains how the video will unfold shot by shot or look like on-screen just like a comic book.
 It is very important for a video/visual-based project to have a proper storyboard of the script being produced.

 In our everyday lives, sometime we have to draw a rough sketch to explain our point of view to make it easy to understand.
 Similarly storybord is like a road-map to visualise something which otherwise is not easily understood only through written words of the script.

 Visuals make people understand the whole thing better.
 Thus, a storyboard undoubtedly plays a significant role in video production when a director needs to make the production staff understand his vision and show how exactly the product is going to be mapped out.